Description

 - Soil richness: ordinary or humus-bearing

-- Use: ground cover, pots, window boxes, rockery, small gardens
+- Use: ground cover, pots, window boxes, rockery

 - Development: moderate